-PS: You can find a comprehensive list of upcoming launches and more rocket launch viewing locations at spacecoastlaunches.com.
+PS: The Space Coast Launches website offers a comprehensive list of upcoming launches and more rocket launch viewing locations.
 The Visit Space Coast website is also an excellent resource for things to do in the area, places to stay if you’re making a getaway out of your launch viewing experience, where to eat and more.

 Indian River Lagoon / Mosquito Lagoon